Abdominal CT: Windows basics

 Soft tissue window

 The most common window setting you will use is the soft tissue setting.
-The soft tissue window is best used when reviewing the solid organs and vasculature.
+The soft tissue window is best for reviewing solid organs and vasculature.
 In the following images, we can see the heart, liver, aorta, and major vessels.

 Abdominal CT.
 Soft tissue window.
 Axial, coronal, Sagittal